programic/eslint-plugin/README.md

 2. Add `"@programic"` (or `"@programic/eslint-plugin"`) to `plugins` in your .eslintrc.

+3. [Optional] Extend one of our presets, like this `"extends": ["plugin:programic/typescript-vue"]`

-3. Add the rules you want to use to your .eslintrc, like this:
+4. [Optional] You can add the custom rules you need to your .eslintrc, like this:

   ```json
   {